NuTufts/larflow/README.md

 * testdata: default location for testdata used for development
 * utils: utility scripts
 * container: script to build Singularity container that will work on tufts grid
+* postprocessor: old code that used old larflow 3d points for reco

 ## To Do list: